 Although I have been in sales in one capacity or another for over 30 years and BDU is a sales training, coaching and consulting company, I am a big believer that nobody in the whole wide world wants to be sold anything.
+So I tell people that they should stop trying to “sell” anything and instead start helping, not selling.
 People or companies are seeking help to achieve their goals and objectives.
 In other words…they want to be helped out.
-So I tell people that they should stop trying to “sell” anything and instead start helping not selling.

 For example, if you are a printing sales associate, change your title to printing consultant or if you are an IT sales associate, change to a IT consultant.
 Furthermore, imagine that you will not be compensated for “making the sale.”
 Instead, you will only be compensated if you can do one thing and one thing only…if you can figure out how you can help the person or company.
 If you determine how to help them…ultimately you will make the sale.
 If you can’t figure out a way to help them…you won’t.

 They are just hoping that what they are presenting is what the prospect wants.
 They go in a do what we in the industry call, “show up and throw up”.
 Instead, sales people should take the time to ask the right questions and uncover the client’s full history, current needs and future objectives.
 Then, and only then, will the sales consultants’ presentation be focused and relevant enough to meet their prospective client’s needs and wants.

 To summarize: First, take the emphasis off of “sale” and focus on “help”; start helping not selling.
 Second, reposition yourself to prospective clients as a sales consultant and advisor rather than a sales person.
 And finally, get the facts and do the research prior to presenting your products and services.
+Start helping, not selling!